bob-Github-2020/TG_Rate_95CI/README.md

           cd pyts
           pip install .

-If the system report "can not find the module pyts", you may try to do the following in the CMD window:
+If the system report "can not find the module pyts", you may try to do the following in the CMD terminal:

           cd pyts
           py -m pip install .